shivii-mallya/FlyRank-capstone-meter-billing/tests/EVIDENCE.md

 This provides the Free → Pro subscription synchronization flow.

-Razorpay is used as the payment provider alternative permitted by the organization.
+Razorpay Test Mode is used as an organization-approved alternative to the Stripe payment-provider requirement.

 ---

-## 8. Database Migration
+## 9. Database Migration

 Alembic was added and configured for database migrations.